SomethingEmbarrassing/Trial_Run/README.md

   package) or use ``--use-typing`` to fall back to keyboard input.
 - **Optional wake word**: supply ``--wake-word <word>`` to require a wake word before the assistant records the next prompt.
+- **Conversation history**: previous questions and answers are stored so responses can include context once the OpenAI integration is complete.

 The previous version of this README contained the initial Q&A that outlined these ideas in detail.